 Sikandar Lodi is best known for establishing the city of Agra, which will subsequently become his capital in a few years.
 An able ruler, Sikandar had an ever going conflict with the ruler of Gwalior, Mansingh Tomar, with whom the Lodi ruler fought almost all of his life.

-All in all, the Sikandar Lodi Tomb in the Lodhi Garden Delhi holds a great historical significance and one must not miss the chance to observe this architectural masterpiece!
+All in all, the Sikandar Lodi Tomb in the Lodhi Garden Delhi holds great historical significance and one must not miss the chance to observe this architectural masterpiece!

 It is a building that imitates the Bada Gumbad in many ways, especially in terms of its shape.
 But what makes it difficult from it is its ornamentation or the decoration.